About the four of us and our plans

 Rag has been riding motorcycles from an early age and has put many miles on the road.
 Yet, he still knows nothing about mechanics, so this adventure could be a real learning curve for him.

 Started with a KTM250, before moving on to a Thundercat 600.
-After a sport bike it was only fair to try and adventure bike and a Varadero XL soon became a trusted partner on some of the long journeys.
+After a trail bike and a sport bike it was only fair to try and adventure bike and a Varadero XL soon became a trusted partner on some of the long journeys.
 During the quiet years of COVID he switched to a Suzuki GSX 950, which was probably the sexiest bike he ever owned, but less convenient to tour with.
-Therefore he swapped it for a Triumph Tiger 900 Rally Pro, which much like Sophie, he absolutely fell in love with.
+Therefore he swapped it for a Triumph Tiger 900 Rally Pro, which much like Zsófi, he absolutely fell in love with.

 The furry companions

-Traveling with us in their very own motorhomes (dog box on the back of a bike) will be our two Border Collies, Ricky and Molly.
-We have always felt a level of guilt when leaving our pups behind to go on another adventure for a couple of weeks.
-Sophie’s mother has always been our go-to person for dog sitting because she knows how to handle them (and when I say handle, I obviously mean spoil).
-There was one occasion when she wasn’t available, so we had to employ dog sitters.
-This nearly resulted in us turning around and heading home because the sitters weren’t quick enough to respond to us, and we vowed never again!
+Travelling with us in their very own motorhomes (dog box on the back of a bike) will be our two adopted Border Collies, Ricky and Molly.
+We have always felt a level of guilt when leaving our pups behind to go on adventure for a couple of weeks.
+Zsófi’s mother has always been our go-to person for dog sitting because she knows how to handle them (and when I say handle, I obviously mean spoil).

 Now, with our new pooch carriers, we never have to worry about leaving them behind again.
-We did think about trailers behind the bikes, but we didn’t want the dogs breathing in our exhaust fumes all day, and we still wanted some agility when sitting in traffic, especially on a hot day when you need that airflow to keep cool.
+We did think about trailers behind the bikes, but we didn’t want the dogs breathing in our exhaust fumes all day.
+Also we still wanted some agility when sitting in traffic, especially on a hot day when you need that airflow to keep cool.

 Ricky: the big bear

-Ricky and Molly are very different characters with a two years separating their ages.
-We adopted them from the same rescue team, Ricky was only 5 months and was up for adoption once his owners realised he was deaf.
-We of course fell in love with him and had to adopt him.
+Ricky and Molly are very different characters with two years separating their ages.
+Ricky was only 5 months and was up for adoption once his owners realised he was deaf.
+We of course fell in love with him and were willing to take any risk that came with adopting him.
 He has learned hand signals that we have taught him over the years and we are so in sync that his condition has never been an issue.
 He is a proper mummy’s boy and, for a Border Collie, is pretty much lazy.
 His hobbies include eating followed by a snooze, light walks followed by a snooze, eating dog treats followed by a snooze, and sleeping on the nearest foot or leg he can find.
 He is not big on being stroked by strangers and prefers to be left alone.
 He will let you know when he is not happy, so please keep all fingers in the carriage at all times.
 We have invested in a warning scarf for him that he wears around his neck with pride, hoping it will deter anyone from approaching him.
 He is not a vicious dog; just leave him alone, and he will leave you alone.
 This attitude comes to us all at some point in life.
+Ricky in now 10 years old and although he is very much a dog of routines, he adjusts to every situation like a champ.

 Molly: the hyper

 Molly, on the other hand, is quite the character!
 She is nuts!
 This is a dog that thinks everyone is here to see her and loves the attention.
+Even though she is 8 years old, still acts like a pup.
 She loves the bike and has even taken to wearing goggles.
 She rides with her head out of the window most of the time, with her tongue flapping in the breeze, which means she gets plenty of protein on our trips.
-We call her the sheriff because if anything is kicking off, she needs to be in the middle of it, sorting it out and giving her opinion.
+We call her the sheriff because if anything is kicking off, she needs to get involved, sorting it out and giving her opinion.
 This is a huge step up from the reactive dog she was when we rescued her at the age of 1,5.
 She wasn’t in great condition, so it took a long time for her to settle into our pack and become the little super hero she is now.

 Molly has an irrational fear of thunder, loud bangs, and fireworks.
 You might say, “Why irrational?
 Most dogs have this fear.”
 But Molly will try to escape by any means necessary, even climbing up onto a shelf, half destroying a kitchen, and flooding a bathroom because she wanted to stand on a water pipe.
 This might be her biggest fear, but it is now also ours, along with health and injury issues for all of us.
 We don’t want to run into any thunderstorms with her on the back of a bike, and we will be paying close attention to the weather forecast daily.

-Our holidays for the last decade or so have always been about touring on our motorcycles.
-To date, we have covered the UK to Hungary and back again twice, the UK to Luxembourg, a tour of Transylvania, and a tour of Italy.
+Ever since we have been together our holidays have always been about touring on our motorcycles.
+Before this trip, we have covered the UK to Hungary and back again twice, the UK to Luxembourg, a tour of Transylvania, and a tour of Italy.
 Recently, we have covered quite a bit of the Balkans with our Serbian friends.
 Serbia, Bosnia and Herzegovina, Montenegro, and Croatia are incredible places to visit by motorcycle and have become some of our favourite regions to explore by bike.

 Fast forward a few months, and the house was sold within a week of being on the market, which brought our timeline forward.
 Possessions were sold, and the dogs were trained to use the Pillion Pooch carriers!